-Each month we focus on the views of a young person and what he or she sees as an important issue of the day for peace in which the Japanese government now stands for.
+Each month we focus on the views of a young person and what he or she sees as an important issue of the day

 To gain the full history of this population, visiting the Hiroshima peace park and museum was essential.
 Many of the program participants were taken aback by the peacefulness and serenity in this once-devastated area and could see world peace as an essential.